maxvoigt/maxvoigt.github.io/_pages/about.md

   - /about.html
 ---

-I’m a PhD student in financial economis at the Frankfurt School, and a research assistant at the Chair of Economic Theory I (Sebastian Ebert) at Heidelberg University.
+I’m a PhD student in financial economics at the Frankfurt School, and a research assistant at the Chair of Economic Theory I (Sebastian Ebert) at Heidelberg University.
 Prior to my doctoral studies, I worked at different investment banks and studied financial economics at the University of Oxford.

 I will be participating in the 2023-2024 academic job market.